 This works similar to how rumors are spread.
 Inspired by class of protocols called gossip protocol, which are same as epidemic protocols with one small difference: in Rumor mongering there is some probability that you will stop.
 Just as initially if we have news item, we try to spread it, but after a while we feel like everybody knows it, so we stop calling friends.
 Rumor mongering is a push-based protocol.
+Lets say we toss a coin.
+If everyone stops sending the rumor, but if there are some nodes that have not yet heard the rumor, they will never get the update.
+Unlike anti-entropy, where we dont stop and spread the epidemic over and over again.
+In rumor-mongering, there is a probability that we stop and all other nodes stop and some nodes will never see the update.
+In this case, eventual consistency is not fully guaranteed.
+It depends on the probability p of stopping.
+The smaller the probability, the more chances are that we spread the information across all nodes until we stop but some nodes may still never see the update.

-- Upon receiving an update, P tries to push to Q. - If Q already received the update, stop spreading with prob 1/k. - Analogous to "hot" gossip items => stop spreading if "cold." - Does not guarantee that all replicas receive updates. - \ Chances of staying susceptible: $s = e^{-(k+1)(1-s)}$
+- Upon receiving an update, P tries to push to Q. - If Q already received the update, stop spreading with prob 1/k. - Analogous to "hot" gossip items => stop spreading if "cold." - Does not guarantee that all replicas receive updates. - Chances of staying susceptible: $s = e^{-(k+1)(1-s)}$